xing/beetle/index.md

 * If a consumer dies during message processing (e.g. due to a OOM kill), the message will be reprocessed later (if the consumer has been configured for retrying failed message handlers)
+* If the redis master dies, the beetle redis failover system will promote the slave to master role (and force the old master to become a slave when it comes back online)

 ### Where to go next

 * read our [first blog post][first_post]
+* read about the [redis failover][redis_failover]
 * read the [FAQ page][faq_section]
 * check out the [examples][examples]
 * read about the [API][api]